Vladimir Hachinski, CM, MD, DSc, FRCPC, FCAHS, FAHA, FAAN, FRSC, Doctor honoris causa x4

 Bio Sketch

 Dr. Vladimir Hachinski received his MD from the University of Toronto.
-After completing his residency training at the same university, he undertook a Cerebrovascular Laboratory Fellowship at the National Hospital for Nervous Diseases at Queen Square in London, England and a research fellowship at Bispebjerg Hospital in Copenhagen, Denmark.
+After completing his residency training and a fellowship in clinical neurophysiology at the same university, he undertook a Cerebrovascular Laboratory fellowship at the National Hospital for Nervous Diseases at Queen Square in London, England and a research fellowship at Bispebjerg Hospital in Copenhagen, Denmark.

 He founded, with John W. Norris the world’s first successful acute stroke unit that has become the standard of care and with David Cechetto discovered the key role of the insula of the brain in mediating sudden death.
-He introduced the concepts of multi-infarct dementia, leukoaraiosis and vascular cognitive impairment and devised the Hachinski ischemic score, (over 4000 citations) that remains the standard for identifying the vascular (treatable) component of cognitive impairment.
+He introduced the concepts of multi-infarct dementia, leukoaraiosis and vascular cognitive impairment and devised the Hachinski ischemic score (cited on average, once a week) that remains the standard for identifying the vascular (treatable) component of cognitive impairment.

 Dr. Hachinski was Editor-in-Chief of the journal Stroke, the leading publication in the field.
-He introduced 9 international editions and a unique author mentorship program.
-He has contributed over 1000 scientific papers, book chapters, editorials and other scholarly publications, with over 73,300 citations and rising: 2019: 5,376, 2020: 7,609, 2021: projected to be 9,369 (about one citation per hour), his h-index is 118.
-He is the author, co-author or editor or co-editor of 17 books including Stroke: A Comprehensive Guide to Brain Attack, co-authored with his daughter Larissa Hachinski, that was written to increase public awareness of brain attack, a term he coined to drive home the urgency of strokes.
+He introduced 9 international editions and a unique author mentorship program for authors of developing countries.
+He has contributed over 1000 scientific papers, book chapters, editorials and other scholarly publications, with over 120,000 citations (about one every 45 minutes) and an h-index of 127.
+He is the author, co-author or editor or co-editor of 17 books including Stroke: A Comprehensive Guide to Brain Attacks, co-authored with his daughter Larissa Hachinski, was written to increase public awareness of brain attack, a term he coined to drive home the urgency of treating strokes and warnings of stroke.

 Research